gmag11/WifiLocation/README.md

 Go to https://developers.google.com/maps/documentation/geolocation/intro to learn how to create an API key.

-That API key has to be provided to WifiLocation class contructor like a String.
+That API key has to be provided to WifiLocation class constructor like a String.

 Once WifiLocation object is created, you can get location calling `getGeoFromWiFi()`.